-The names of the members of our Board of Directors (the "Board of Directors") and our executive officers, their respective ages, their positions with Fortinet (as applicable) and other biographical information as of March 31, 2018, are set forth below.
+The names of the members of the Board of Directors and our proposed director nominees, their respective ages, their positions with Fortinet (as applicable) and other biographical information as of March 31, 2018, are set forth below.

 Messrs.
 Ken Xie and Michael Xie are brothers.
 There are no other family relationships among any of our directors or executive officers.